When is The Kissing Booth 3 released on Netfix? Trailer, cast and latest news

 Will the booth be back for a third time?

-Netflix’s The Kissing Booth 2 arrived last Friday, with fan-favourites Elle (Joey King), Noah (Jacob Elordi) and Lee (Joel Courtney) returning to our screens for another dose of teen drama.
+Netflix’s The Kissing Booth 2 has arrived, with fan-favourites Elle (Joey King), Noah (Jacob Elordi) and Lee (Joel Courtney) returning to our screens for another dose of teen drama.

 A sequel to 2018’s The Kissing Booth, which was adapted from Beth Reekles WattPad novel of the same name, the romcom saw Elle struggle to maintain her long-distance relationship with Noah, whilst developing feelings for new student Marco (Taylor Zakhar Perez).